Ayubmo-2/TCSS460-FRONTEND/README.md

 - Contributed to user interface features
 - Helped with deployment

+### Ayub
+– Integrated live updates and stuff to making changes to the books, also tried setting up the delete option, that wasn't pushed in

-### Other Team Members
+### Bernanrd
-- **Bernard** – Was assigned password reset UI but did not complete the implementation.
+– Was assigned password reset UI but did not complete the implementation.
 The feature was later implemented by the lead developer.

-- **Ayub** – Minimal contribution to the project.
+ Was assigned password reset UI but did not complete the implementation.
+The feature was later implemented by the lead developer.

 ## Development Process
 The project followed an iterative development process with regular team meetings and code reviews.
 Key milestones included: